Human-Machine Intelligent Systems Lab

 End-to-End Intelligent Cardiorespiratory Monitor

-machine learning healthcare wearables iot
+machine learning healthcare wearables iot sensing signal processing ecg

 Research Project

-wireless iot infrastructure
+rfid wireless sensing sdr infrastructure

 Research Project